 - Relate to managing agents who are not members of their scheme

 - Have not exhausted the eight week period through the member’s in-house complaints procedure (and, where appropriate, independent mediation if it has been offered)

 - Relate to property owned or controlled by a residents' management company where the member can demonstrate the board of directors are content with their services - although any instructions from this board must have been lawful and proper

 - Require the interpretation of leases where the parties to a lease are in dispute over such interpretation

-- Relate to insurance issues that fall under the jurisdiction of the Financial Services Authority
+- Relate to insurance issues that fall under the jurisdiction of the Financial Conduct Authority

 - Are sub-judice